The Carnot Bound: Limits and Possibilities for Bandwidth-Efficient Consensus: Carnot: the intuition

 Simplex~\cite{chan2023simplex} is a protocol for partial synchrony assuming $n \geq 3f+1$, with rotating leaders.
 It proceeds in sequential \emph{views} $v = 1, 2, \ldots$, each with leader $\mathtt{lead}(v)$.

 \textbf{Two rounds of voting}.
 The protocol uses two rounds of voting per view.
-When a leader enters view $v$, it proposes a block extending a notarised chain.
+When a processor enters view $v$, it sets a timer to expire in time $3\Delta$.
+When the leader enters view $v$, it immediately proposes a new block.
 Upon receiving a valid proposal $b$, each processor disseminates (sends to all) a \emph{stage-1} vote for $b$.
 A set of $n-f$ stage-1 votes for $b$, each by a different processor, is called a \emph{stage-1 notarisation} for $b$.
 Upon receiving a stage-1 notarisation for $b$, a processor moves to view $v+1$.
 If, upon entering $v+1$, the processor's timer for view $v$ has not yet fired, it disseminates a \emph{stage-2} vote for $b$.
 A set of $n-f$ stage-2 votes is called a \emph{stage-2 notarisation} for $b$, and $b$ is \emph{finalised} when it receives such a notarisation.

 \textbf{Nullifications}.
 If the leader is faulty or slow, processors time out after $3\Delta$ and disseminate a \emph{nullify}$(v)$ message.
 A set of $n-f$ nullify$(v)$ messages is called a \emph{nullification} for view $v$; processors also move to view $v+1$ upon receiving a nullification.
 The critical design constraint is that each correct processor either sends a stage-2 vote or a nullify$(v)$ message, but never both.
 It follows by the standard quorum intersection argument ($(n-f)+(n-f)-n\geq f+1$ when $n\geq 3f+1$) that a stage-2 notarisation and a nullification for the same view cannot coexist.
 Similarly, two distinct blocks cannot both receive a stage-1 notarisation in the same view.